Springtime at last! That gentle, miraculous reawakening of life and color right outside your window.

 Sign up for deals and promotions either online or at the paint stores.
 But buy the best quality paint your budget allows.
 It’s money well spent, as you’ll get more subtle, sophisticated results, and better coverage from less paint, to boot.

 And most of all, good luck!
-There’s an element of risk here.
+There’s always an element of risk here.
 And it can be a stressful decision, I know.
-But I hope my myriad past blunders will help guide you to some enormously beautiful results in your small home!
+But I hope my past painting blunders (and headaches) will help guide you to some enormously beautiful results in your own small home!

 Now go forth and paint,